 By increasing opportunities for STEM higher education, connecting young adults with paid internships in San Diego and establishing networks of current and prospective scientists, the Science & Technology Program creates a holistic approach that will support the regional innovation economy and San Diego residents for generations to come.

-Since 1999, the Science & Technology Program has granted more than $8 million to hundreds of early career scientists and engineers at institutions and companies such as Mesa College, UC San Diego, Salk Institute for Biological Studies, Sanford Burnham Prebys Medical Discovery Institute, J. Craig Venter Institute, The Scripps Research Institute, San Diego State University, Tijuana River National Estuarine Research Reserve, San Diego Natural History Museum and more.
-The Program is funded in part by the Blasker-Rose-Miah and Reuben H. Fleet Funds at The San Diego Foundation.
+Since 1999, thanks to the generosity of numerous donors, including the Reuben H. Fleet Fund, the Science & Technology Program has granted more than $8 million to hundreds of early career scientists and engineers at institutions and companies such as the Elementary Institute of Science, Ocean Discovery Institute, Access Inc., The Maritime Alliance Foundation, San Diego Mesa College, UC San Diego, California State University San Marcos, Miramar College Foundation, The League of Amazing Programmers, Palomar Community College District, San Diego Workforce Partnership, Zoological Society of San Diego, BIOCOM Institute, Salk Institute for Biological Studies, Sanford Burnham Prebys Medical Discovery Institute, J. Craig Venter Institute, The Scripps Research Institute, San Diego State University, Tijuana River National Estuarine Research Reserve and the San Diego Natural History Museum.